IamShariff/WatchStoreWebApp/README.md

-# TeamA-WatchStore
+# WatchHub

-Watch Store aims to provide a user-friendly and efficient online platform for customers to explore and purchase a wide range of watches.
+Watch Hub aims to provide a user-friendly and efficient online platform for customers to explore and purchase a wide range of watches.
 The project encompasses features such as user authentication, product catalog, shopping cart, order management.